Flake White Historic, Flake White Master, Cerussite

 Flake white was known to the ancients.
 It is the principal white of classical European oil paintings and one of the oldest synthetically produced pigment.
 The flake white is made by a process in which it is essentially identical to the old method, now generally known as the 'Dutch' or 'Stack' process.
 The basics of the process were described very early, ca. 300 B.C. by Theophrastus of Eresos and the directions of preparation were rewritten many times.
 Metallic lead, in the form of coils, is exposed to vapors of vinegar, carbon dioxide, atmospheric oxygen, and water vapor.
 The metal is 'corroded' and every particle of the pigment is created randomly, therefore every cluster of the pigment particles are different.
 Industrially produced Lead white 'wet method' produces identical particles.
 Flake white dries very quickly, forming a flexible and strong film.
 It is absolutely permanent and the quality of the whiteness is unimpeachable: the paint works admirably in oil, and has great body; moreover, flake white not only mixes perfectly and safely with the majority of permanent pigments, but it serves to impart to slow-drying colors in its own strongly siccative character.

 Flake White Master is our own adaptation of the process where dioxide gases come from the fermentation of sugar and yeast dissolved in water.
 That way it's easier to control the amount of carbon gas and eliminate guess work.
-This produces bright white flakes shaped like multi-layered soft frost.
-Corroded metal is collected, crumbled and the washing with water follows.
-Washed flakes are mixed with water and further milled in a ball mill to reduce pigment particles in to a very fine pigment.
-Then the pigment is washed with fresh water until the pH of the water becomes neutral and then is air dried for a long time.
-The resulting pigments are quite different.
-Flake White Historic is a warm white with bigger pigment particles.
-Flake White Master is a much finer, brighter white.
+This produces bright white flaked layers shaped into multi-layered soft frost.
+Corroded metal is collected, crumbled and the milling with water follows.
+Milled in a ball mill to reduce pigment particles into a fine pigment.
+Then the pigment is washed multiple times and air dried.
+Flake White Master is a fine, bright white with multiple sized and shaped particles.

 Lead white is poisonous and dangerous, especially when inhaled in powdered form or ingested in any form.